Feasibility study for detecting metal springs in mesh boxes

 Empty wire mesh box without metal hangers, classified as IO by industrial image processing software.

-This illustration shows an empty pallet cage in which no metal hangers were recognized.
+This image shows an empty mesh box in which no metal springs were detected.
 This box is therefore classified as IO.

 Error on the ground